-Ministry of Railways established "Dedicated Freight Corridor Corporation of India Limited (DFCCIL)" as a Special Purpose Vehicle for construction, operation and maintenance of the dedicated freight corridors.
-This is to undertake planning & development, mobilization of financial resources and construction, maintenance and operation of the dedicated freight corridors.
-DFCCIL was incorporated as a company under the Companies Act 1956 on 30th October 2006.
-Mumbai-Delhi and Mumbai-Howrah route have a current capacity utilization of more than 140%.
-This has led to the saturation of the Railways system in terms of line capacity utilizations on these corridors, which are specifically called the Western and Eastern corridor respectively.
-Dankuni -Sonnagar-Ludhiana section has been identified as part of the eastern corridor while from JNPT to Dadri via Vadodara- Ahmedabad - Palanpur-Phulera - Rewari is called Western corridor having total length of 1483 km.
-The total length of EDFC works out to 1839 Kms.
-The present EIA study pertains to development of Pilkhani to Sahnewal (Ludhiana) section of the Eastern Dedicated Freight Corridor covering about 175 km in length.
+Ministry of Railways established "Dedicated Freight Corridor Corporation of India Limited (DFCCIL)" as a Special Purpose Vehicle (SPV) for construction, operation and maintenance of the dedicated freight corridors.
+DFCCIL is to undertake planning & development, mobilization of financial resources and construction, maintenance and operation of the dedicated freight corridors.
+DFCCIL was incorporated as a company under the Companies Act,1956 on 30th October 2006.
+Mumbai-Delhi and Delhi-Howrah routes have a current capacity utilization of more than 140%.
+This has led to the saturation of the Railways system in terms of line capacity utilizations on these corridors, which are specifically called the Western and Eastern Corridor respectively.
+Dankuni -Sonnagar-Ludhiana section of the DFC is identified as the Eastern Corridor with a total length of 1839 km, while the section from Jawaharlal Nehru Port Trust (JNPT) to Dadri via Vadodara- Ahmadabad - Palanpur-Phulera - Rewari is identified as the Western Corridor having total length of 1483 km.

+Present EA study pertains to development of single-track Pilkhani to Sahnewal (Ludhiana) section of the Eastern Dedicated Freight Corridor (EDFC) covering about 175 km in length.